🐶🌞 When the sun becomes a burden

 ❓11.
 Why are dogs so sensitive to summer heat?

 Dogs can only release excess heat through panting and their paw pads.
-Overheating can quickly occur, especially in high humidity or when exercising outdoors.
+Especially in high humidity or when exercising outdoors, they can quickly overheat.

 ❓12.
-What signs indicate heat stress in dogs?
+What are the signs of heat stress in dogs?

-Typical symptoms include heavy panting, restlessness, shallow breathing, a glazed-over look, vomiting, or apathy.
-In extreme cases, heatstroke is a risk, requiring quick action.
+Typical symptoms include heavy panting, restlessness, shallow breathing, glassy eyes, vomiting, or apathy.
+In extreme cases, heatstroke is a risk – quick action is required.

 ❓13.
 What can I feed my dog if he has diarrhea in the summer?